-Family members covered under your Self and Family enrollment are your spouse (including your spouse by a valid common-law marriage from a state that recognizes common-law marriages) and children as described in the chart below.
+Family members covered under your Self and Family enrollment are your spouse (including your spouse by a valid common-law marriage from a state that recognizes common-law marriages) and children as described below.
 A Self Plus One enrollment covers you and your spouse, or one eligible family member as described below.

 Family members covered under your Self and Family enrollment are your spouse (including your spouse by valid common-law marriage if you reside in a state that recognizes common-law marriages) and children as described in the chart below.
-A Self Plus One enrollment covers you and your spouse, or one other eligible family member as described in the chart below.
+A Self Plus One enrollment covers you and your spouse, or one other eligible family member as described below.

-Natural children, adopted children, and stepchildrens
+Natural children, adopted children, and stepchildren